 2. As the company moves past its launch and begins to focus on growth, things often start to break down.
 This is the emerging stage.
 One person can no longer manage all the critical functions much less lead the business through this stage.
-The effective leader at this stage needs to pull together a team and define roles for them so that he can focus on keeping the business profitable and growing.
+Effective leaders at this stage need to pull together a team and define team roles, so that they can focus on keeping the business profitable and growing.

 3. In its third stage a company encounters accelerating complexities.
 To thrive in this period there needs to be a strong team who are motivated by the vision of the leader.
 The business needs more formal systems at this point but the systems need to be managed by an executive team not by one leader.